 Infrastructure maintenance and improvements for sidewalks include snow removal, tree trimming, and sidewalk repair along our right-of-ways.
 These efforts improve the Village of Bible Hill’s quality of life improving the natural beauty of our environment while reducing the reliance on vehicles and fostering a sense of community.

-Village of Bible Hill maintaines a sidewalk priority listing that outlines future construction projects. pdf Sidewalk Priority Listing Feb 2016 (24 KB)
+Village of Bible Hill maintains a sidewalk priority listing that outlines future construction projects. pdf Sidewalk Priority Listing Feb 2016 (24 KB)

 The Solid Waste Management Department with the County of Colchester is responsible for the processing and management of all recyclables, organics and garbage within Bible Hill and the Regional Balefill Facility located in Kemptown.

 Streetlighting problems such as a blinking light, light that goes on and off or out should be directed to Nova Scotia Power at 1-800-428-6230 in order to receive prompt repair service.
 Nova Scotia Power also has an online streetlight repair form.

-You should also be aware that the Village rents the streetlights from Nova Scotia Power so all repairs are made and coordinated by them so please be patient on street light repairs.
+You should also be aware that the Village rents the streetlights from Nova Scotia Power, so all repairs are made and coordinated by them.
+Please be patient on street light repairs.